snap-stanford/snap-python/doc/source/reference/GetPageRank.rst

 For more info see: http://en.wikipedia.org/wiki/PageRank

-The following example shows how to calculate node page rankings for :class:`TNGraph`, :class:`TUNGraph`, and :class:`TNEANet`::
+The following example shows how to calculate PageRank scores for nodes in :class:`TNGraph`, :class:`TUNGraph`, and :class:`TNEANet`::

     import snap